Anorexia Story: Getting on the Road to Anorexia Recovery

 Stacy: I watched a program about anorexia and realized that I was not the only one with anorexia.
 I went to an eating disorder treatment center, but they kicked me out because I was not compliant.
 When I was sent to the state hospital and lost 16 pounds in 3 weeks, I realized that there was something wrong in my head.

 Jenna: What role did your friends and family play in your eating disorder recovery?
 How did you reach out for help?

 Stacy: My family was too far away to give me any help.
 Although they were very concerned about me.
-I have a 16 year old daughter and I want to live to see her grow and have kids.
+I have a 16-year-old daughter and I want to live to see her grow and have kids.
 Some of my friends left me because they couldn't watch me die.
-Everybody thought that I was going to die when I weighted 84 pounds.
+Everybody thought that I was going to die when I weighed 84 pounds.

 Donnna: Stacy, what really made you decide enough was enough?
 I've been both anorexic and bulimic for 26 years and am totally sick of it.

 Stacy: When I didn't know who my daughter was when she came to visit me at the hospital, my brain finally got the message.
 Because of my daughter, I have a reason to live.
 Before, I just wanted to go to sleep and never wake up.